Jeff Terlisner

 Hardware List & Application Rates

 All rates listed are per 1,000 sq ft.
 It is CRITICAL that you know how many sq ft your lawn is before applying any chemicals to it.
 At best, they will be ineffective.
-At worst, you will kill your lawn.
-FYI – As an Amazon Associate, I earn from qualifying purchases.*
+At worst, you will kill your lawn

 Grass Seed & Fertilizer